How to Sell a House on Cribbed

 Unfortunately, we cannot adjust the price to account for the choice (or inability) to install a for sale sign.
 We understand there are circumstances where there is prohibition or sensitivity to a sign out front, but the yard sign is the single best advertising you can do for the sale of your home.
 With that in mind, you will have the opportunity to choose to not have a sign installed, and can (and should) still choose the open house directional sign to make your home easy to find.

 You can take as long as you need to sell.
 Your license on the platform is for 6 months, with a $50 fee for every month after that.
-Keep in mind that the longer a home is one the market, the more stigmatized it becomes.
+Keep in mind that the longer a home is on the market, the more stigmatized it becomes.
 So, if you are truly motivated to sell it, it’s best to price it well, have it show its best, and accommodate showings as best as possible.

 No, we are marketers, not licensed agents.
 We cannot give any direction related to your specific transaction in terms of pricing recommendations or negotiating advice.
 We will help with appropriate administrative and marketing functions though!